 When you lose one of your permanent teeth, the only way to reconstruct your smile is by incorporating some type of artificial tooth.
 Dental bridges are one tried and true method of tooth replacement that has been used by general and cosmetic dentists for years.
-At Molson Park Dental Office cosmetic dentist, Dr. Adam Chapnick offers dental bridges; as well as, dental implants to allow you to chew, speak, and smile with confidence.
+At Chapnick Dental Office cosmetic dentist, Dr. Adam Chapnick offers dental bridges; as well as, dental implants to allow you to chew, speak, and smile with confidence.

 How Your Existing Teeth Support Dental Bridges

 Your healthy teeth that are adjacent to the missing tooth space in your smile act as anchors for a traditional dental bridge.
 Dr. Chapnick prepares these teeth to be covered with Empress porcelain dental crowns by removing a small amount of tooth enamel.
 The dental crowns are custom-made in a dental laboratory so that they fit perfectly on your teeth and can hold a tailor-made artificial tooth in the empty gap.
 This is considered a fixed dental bridge because it is not removable like facelift dentures.

 Dentists use certain terms to refer to the different components and types of dental bridges:

 - Abutment teeth: the anchor teeth that are fitted with dental crowns.

 - Pontic: the artificial tooth that sits between the abutment teeth.